 Focus on One Mindfulness Skill at a Time

 First, it helps to keep things simple.
 There are many mindfulness skills that you can use—deep breathing techniques, meditation, body scanning, etc. However, trying to do all of these at once is overwhelming.

 It’s challenging to master one skill if you are trying to tackle all of them at the same time.
 Instead, it helps to choose only one skill to work on.

 For example, breathing techniques are an excellent place to start.
 Once you feel that you have gained a certain level of competency at a particular skill, move on to the next one.

 This approach might seem like a slow process.
-However, developing mindfulness shouldn’t be a rushed process; it’s a lifelong journey.
+However, developing DBT mindfulness skills shouldn’t be a rushed process; it’s a lifelong journey.

 Use the Skill of Mindfulness on Your Commute

 Wait, really?!
 Again, this approach shatters old myths about what mindfulness ought to be.
 Often, people think of mindfulness as something you do in a retreat or for long periods.